innovationOUtside/tm129-robotics2020/content/00_FOR_VLE/.md/Section_00_01_Introduction.md

 ### Keyboard interface

-The Jupyter notebook interface supports a wide range of pre-defined keyboard shortcuts to menu and toolbar options.
+The Jupyter notebook interface supports a wide range of predefined keyboard shortcuts to menu and toolbar options.
 The shortcuts can be displayed using the `Keyboard shortcuts` item from the notebook `Help` menu or via the `ESC-h` keyboard shortcut.

 ![Screenshot of the Jupyter keyboard shortcuts help page previewing the Command Mode cell options.](../images/00_01_jupyter_nb_shortcuts.png)